John H. Chafee Coastal Barrier Resources System

 The CBRS contains two types of units, System Units and Otherwise Protected Areas (OPAs).
 OPAs are denoted with a “P” at the end of the unit number (e.g., FL-64P, P10P).

 System Units contain areas that were relatively undeveloped at the time of their designation within the CBRS.
-System Units are predominantly comprised of privately owned areas, though they may also contain areas that are held for conservation and/or recreation.
+System Units are predominantly composed of privately owned areas, though they may also contain areas that are held for conservation and/or recreation.
 The boundaries for areas included within System Units are generally intended to follow geomorphic, development, or cultural features.
-Most new Federal expenditures and financial assistance, including Federal flood insurance, are prohibited within System units.
+Most new federal expenditures and financial assistance, including federal flood insurance, are prohibited within System units.
 The CBRS currently includes 588 System Units encompassing approximately 1.4 million acres of land and associated aquatic habitat.

 OPAs are predominantly comprised of conservation and/or recreation areas such as national wildlife refuges, state and national parks, local conservation areas, and private conservation areas, though they may also contain private areas that are not held for conservation and/or recreation.
-The boundaries of these units are generally intended to coincide with the boundaries of conservation or recreation areas such as state parks and national wildlife refuges.
-The only Federal spending prohibition within OPAs is the prohibition on Federal flood insurance.
-The CBRS currently includes 282 OPAs encompassing approximately 2.1 million acres of land and associated aquatic habitat.
+The boundaries of these units are often (but not always) intended to coincide with the boundaries of conservation or recreation areas such as state parks and national wildlife refuges.
+The only federal spending prohibition within OPAs is the prohibition on federal flood insurance, and there is an exception for park-related structures.
+The CBRS currently includes 350 OPAs encompassing approximately 2.4 million acres of land and associated aquatic habitat.
+Consultation is not required for federally funded projects and activities within OPAs.

 What is an "Undeveloped Coastal Barrier"?

-The Coastal Barrier Resources Act (CBRA) of 1982 defines an "undeveloped coastal barrier" as a depositional geologic feature that is subject to wave, tidal and wind energies; and protects landward aquatic habitats from direct wave attack.
-CBRA further defines a coastal barrier as all associated aquatic habitats, including the adjacent wetlands, marshes, estuaries, inlets and near-shore waters, but only if such features and associated habitats contain few man-made structures and these structures, and people's activity associated with them, do not significantly impede geomorphic and ecological processes.
+The law defines a “coastal barrier” as “(A) a depositional geologic feature (such as a bay barrier, tombolo, barrier spit, bluff, or barrier island) that— (i) is subject to wave, tidal, and wind energies; (ii) protects landward aquatic habitats from direct wave attack; and (B) all associated aquatic habitats including the adjacent wetlands, marshes, estuaries, inlets, and nearshore waters.”
+(16 U.S.C.
+3502(a)(1)).
+The law defines an “undeveloped coastal barrier” as “a coastal barrier the features and associated habitats of which contain few manmade structures and these structures, and man's activities on such features and within such habitats, do not significantly impede geomorphic and ecological processes” (16 U.S.C.
+3502(a)(9)).

 Section 2 of the Coastal Barrier Reauthorization Act of 2000 specifies that, at the time of the inclusion of a System unit within the System, a coastal barrier area is considered undeveloped if (1) the density of development is less than one structure per five acres of land above mean high tide; and (2) there is not a full suite of existing infrastructure consisting of a road with a reinforced road bed, wastewater disposal system, electric service, and fresh water supply to each lot or building site in the area.